 Sharene and Tyrise Blog Story (Draft)

 Working Title: Bonded by Bookshare, A Mother and Daughter Story

+OR:

+Mother and Daughter Bond Over Bookshare and Unlock Reading Success

-Quote from Sharene Nathan:
+Quote from Sharene:

-“We live with learning differences but that doesn’t define who we are as people.”
+“We live with learning differences, but that doesn’t define who we are as people.” – Sharene N.

-Bookshare is notoriously known for bringing people from all backgrounds together through technology that makes reading much easier, and accessible to those with print disabilities.
-There are no limits when it comes to the impact that Bookshare has on people’s day to day lives.
-The same rings true for a mother and daughter duo, Sharene Nathan and Tyrise Carey, from the east side of Detroit, Michigan, whose relationship strengthened through their use of the online library for accessible eBook platform.
+Bookshare brings people from all backgrounds together through technology that makes reading easier.
+There are no limits when it comes to the impact that Bookshare has on people’s day-to-day lives.
+The same rings true for a mother and daughter, Sharene and Tyrise, from Detroit, Michigan, whose relationship was strengthened through their use of Bookshare, an online library of accessible ebooks for people with reading barriers.

-Meet Sharene Nathan
+Undiagnosed Dyslexia Led to Learning Struggles for Sharene

-Sharene Nathan, a full-time mom and employee in the Detroit Public School Community District is no stranger when it comes to finding new and innovative ways to learn due to her personal experience with dyslexia.
-Sharene can recall many joys of her childhood, growing up in Detroit on St. Clair and Jefferson Street, but although beautiful moments were created and filled with plenty of adventure, an eagerness to learn has not always been a confident part of her educational experience.
-Her classroom experience left her feeling uncomfortable reading out loud and participating in class like her peers.
-Having been shuffled through the education system with an undiagnosed case of dyslexia, Sharene found herself just barely graduating high school.
-It wasn’t until Sharene went to college that her learning differences would begin to be addressed.
-Through her struggle to comprehend reading assignments, lectures and class discussions, a close colleague of hers suggested that she get tested for dyslexia, and she was given a contact number to a doctor at Wayne State.
+Sharene, an employee in the Detroit Public School Community District, is no stranger to finding new and innovative ways to learn due to her experience with dyslexia.
+Sharene recalls many joys and adventures growing up in Detroit, but an eagerness to learn was not always a part of her educational experience.
+Reading out loud and participating in class left her feeling uncomfortable.
+As a result, Sharene barely graduated from high school.
+It wasn’t until she started college at Wayne State University that her learning challenges would be addressed.
+Through her struggle to comprehend reading assignments, lectures, and class discussions, a colleague suggested that she get tested for dyslexia.

-After Sharene was diagnosed with Dyslexia, many open doors filled with mentors and better learning strategies came into fruition.
-Sharene met Nancy Brown, an outreach coordinator for Benetech, parent company of Bookshare, based out of Detroit, Michigan.
-Nancy specializes in outreach and providing better learning experiences to help promote more equity in education for all.
-Nancy happened to have caught Sharene on her free time and explained to her further how Bookshare works.
-Sharene often refers to Nancy as her saving grace having introduced her to Bookshare, which in return changed her life.
+After a doctor diagnosed Sharene with dyslexia, she encountered several mentors and new learning strategies.
+Sharene met Nancy Brown, a Detroit-based Outreach Coordinator for Benetech, the parent company of Bookshare.
+Nancy’s outreach focuses on providing better learning experiences to increase equity in education.
+Nancy introduced Sharene to Bookshare and explained how to use it to read books.
+This introduction changed Sharene’s life, and she often refers to Nancy as her saving grace.

-“I downloaded a book, and I understood it and comprehended it.
+“I downloaded a book, and I understood it.
 I like soft male voices.
-It catches my attention.
-Brings the book alive – hearing the words.
+It catches my attention and brings the book alive – hearing the words.
 I can see the words come off the page.
-I’m experiencing what is being said.” says, Sharene.
-Since being introduced to Bookshare, Sharene has discovered her love of the author Joyce Myers, and one of her favorite books, Homemade Love by J. California Cooper.
-With Sharene’s newfound love of Bookshare, she’s gained the confidence to go back to school to complete her bachelor’s degree in Human Resources, and now her master’s degree in education, in which she happily participates in her class lectures and discussions.
+I’m experiencing what is being said,” says Sharene.
+Since being introduced to Bookshare, Sharene has discovered author Joyce Myers, and one of her favorite books is Homemade Love by J. California Cooper.
+With Sharene’s newfound love of books through Bookshare, she’s gained the confidence to go back to school.
+She is completing her bachelor’s degree in Human Resources, and now her master’s degree in education, in which she happily participates in class discussions.

-A Bookshare Bond: Introducing Tyrise Carey.
+Mom Sharene and Daughter Tyrise Bond Over Bookshare

-Although Sharene has had her own personal journey with Bookshare, it wasn’t until she started to become more engaged with the learning tool that she discovered that her daughter, Tyrise, had also been using it for her personal studies at the Detroit School of the Arts.
+Although Sharene has her own personal journey with Bookshare, it wasn’t until she became more engaged with the ebook library that she discovered that her daughter, Tyrise, was using it for her studies at the Detroit School of the Arts.